 Welcome to Day 4 of our Spectacular Summer Science series.

-Today we’ve been on a minibeast hunt.
-The girls are fascinated by all bugs and insects and not the least bit squeamish.
+Today, we’ve been on a minibeast hunt.
+The girls are fascinated by all bugs and insects and are not the least bit squeamish.

 The eyes on this fly are amazing!

-We found a few beetles, and took the opportunity to draw some diagrams.
-The three main parts of a beetle are the head, thorax and abdomen.
+We found a few beetles and took the opportunity to draw some diagrams.
+Beetles have three main parts: the head, thorax, and abdomen.

 We’d love to hear all about the bugs in your garden.